manouti1/demotask/README.md

 # User Management Backend

 This is the backend server for the User Management application.
-It provides APIs for managing user data.
+It provides APIs for managing user data using mongodb, angular, .net 7.

 ## API Endpoints